fairhive-labs/docs/whitepaper/roadmap.md

 This approach ensures that the community and other stakeholders have a clear, yet concise understanding of PoLN's planned trajectory.

-{% hint style="warning" %}
-Given the nature of this document, a comprehensive Work Breakdown Structure (WBS) cannot be provided, and it's important to note that this planning serves merely as a forecast.

-It does not account for potential additional developments or implementations that may be required, such as a blockchain explorer or specific wallets.

-Additionally, the community’s contributions and insights will be invaluable in adapting and refining the ongoing planning and development process...
-{% endhint %}

 <details>

 <summary><span data-gb-custom-inline data-tag="emoji" data-code="1f535">🔵</span> <strong>Arturo Fuente</strong> - 6 months</summary>